nana-boachie/telemetary-summation/README.md

 9. Click "Preview" to verify the processing
 10. Click "Process Files" to generate the output

-### 3. Data Organizer
+### 3. Data Manager

-1. Click on the "Data Organizer" tab
+1. The "Data Manager" tab provides two sub-tabs:
+   - **Organize Files**: For organizing telemetry data files
+   - **Generate Reports**: For creating annual reports

+#### Organizing Files:
-2. Set the "Data Storage Location" where organized files will be saved
+1. Set the "Data Storage Location" where organized files will be saved
-3. Click "Browse..." next to "Source Folder" to select files to organize
+2. Click "Browse..." next to "Source Folder" to select files to organize
-4. (Optional) Specify the year and month for the files
+3. (Optional) Specify the year and month for the files
-5. Click "Organize Files" to begin processing
+4. Click "Organize Files" to begin processing
-6. View the progress in the log area
+5. View the progress in the log area
-7. Organized files will be placed in `[Data Storage Location]/[Year]/[Month]/`
+6. Organized files will be placed in `[Data Storage Location]/[Year]/[Month]/`

-### 4. Report Generation
+#### Report Generation:

-1. In the "Data Organizer" tab, switch to the "Generate Reports" sub-tab
-2. Select the year for the report
+1. In the "Generate Reports" sub-tab, select the year for the report
-3. Choose report options (summary, charts, etc.)
+2. (Optional) Specify an output file location
+3. Click "Check Available Data" to see which months have data available
-4. Click "Generate Annual Report"
+4. Click "Generate Annual Report" to create the report
-5. Preview the report in the preview area
+5. When complete, you'll be prompted with the report location
-6. Click "Save Report" to export the report to a file

 ## Command Line Usage